TGem7/Gem-Pokermon/README.md

 Mega Medicham: Holding 2 Negative Strength.
 Aces played give 3x their total chips.
 0.25x mult for each Ace remaining in deck

 Pincurchin: When sold, create a negative Lightning Energy card for each Lightning Joker you have

+Indeedee-F: When sold, create a negative Psychic Energy card for each Psychic Joker you have

+Indeedee-M: 1x mult for each psychic joker or energy you have